skyeflier/18-community-network/README.md

 Use a tool like Insomnia or Postman to test the API routes.

 ## Usage
+Check out this video on how to use insomnia to check the routes: https://watch.screencastify.com/v/RGMxx7Z7PYx9Zj50yOOe

 GET Routes
 /api/users: retrieves all users
 /api/users/:id: retrieves a single user by id